The Madness of Nietzsche and Amish Mothers

 20061002_115450_ND03_amish2

-Of course, the key to understanding this is my identity: 1) I was born and raised Mennonite, 2) the Amish are the slightly more peculiar religious cousins of Mennonites and, 3) as someone with an Amish surname, they are actual (albeit distant) cousins in my case.
+Of course, the key to understanding this is my identity: 1) I was born and raised Mennonite, 2) the Amish are the slightly more peculiar religious cousins of Mennonites and, 3) as someone with an Amish surname, they are actual (albeit very distant) cousins in my case.
 Sure, I had never met those girls nor did I know their particular families, but I could certainly identify with their culture.
 I could see something of my own childhood, of my family and of my religious identity in them, I mourned my own loss of innocence as much as their suffering a terrible evil.

 Sandy Hook, by contrast, while tragic and as terrible, involved people who were less connected to me and thus my reaction was more muted.
 It just was not as personal to me and therefore I did not feel the same depth of pain.
 Had I known a child in the school my reaction would have been quite a bit different and perhaps a bit more like the day the child of a close friend died—that is simply the reality of our limited human perspective: One death, if it is made personal to us, will overrule the millions worldwide who have died in similar circumstances.